SangonomiyaSakunovi/MMO_FantasyOfSango_PhotonServer_UnityClient_EntityFramework_SQLServer/README.md

 Step3: In the Package Manager Console, type: "add-migration test", this line will let you create a MigrationFiles, then type: "update-database", after that you can find a new DataBase will create in your SQL Server.

-Step4: In the Server Engine folder, exam the PhotonConfig, and the run the PhotonServer.
+Step4: In the Server Engine folder, exam the PhotonConfig, and then run the PhotonServer.

 Step5: Open Unity, import my ClientAsset, then run in Unity.